 - Jessica Kem, Director of the Writing Center

 Our professional associates are available for individual consultations to discuss approaches to assignment design, writing and public speaking instruction, and effective feedback and commenting.
 We offer a perspective on teaching that complements disciplinary expertise and classroom experience.
 Where appropriate, we also offer collaborative consultations with our partners in other academic support departments.
 Read more about consultations.

 In-class Writing and Speaking Workshops for your Students

 Writing Center workshops provide practical, hands-on exploration of different aspects of the writing process, from idea generation to thesis development to revision.
 Our public speaking workshops prepare your students to engage audiences with focus and confidence.
 Our associates design instruction aimed at meeting your specific pedagogical goals.Read more about our workshops.

 The Writing Center supports faculty and staff in their own writing projects by offering writing retreats throughout the semester and in the summer.
 Our retreats are designed to encourage a regular writing practice, to emphasize healthy and sustainable approaches to productive writing, and to support a community of writers at the College.

-Starting on September 20, join us in the Center for Humanistic Inquiry from 9am-noon, Wednesdays and Thursdays, for an informal writing retreat.
+During the academic year, join us in the Center for Humanistic Inquiry from 9am-noon, Wednesdays and Thursdays, for an informal writing retreat.
 Attend regularly or drop in when you can.

 In the summer, we offer a June Jump-Start retreat, a week-long July retreat, and ongoing writing accountability groups.